 Connector Establishes Communication links between parts.
 Binding Connector Establishes a connection between two Parts in a system decomposition.
+If the Parts are different, the system provides an option to synchronize them.

 SysML Requirements Toolbox

 When you are constructing SysML models, you can populate the Requirements diagrams using the icons on the SysML Requirements pages of the Diagram Toolbox.